Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 How to use Vivera safely

-However, questions and concerns have been raised about the safety of Vivera administration in the context of serious illness.
+However, questions and concerns have been raised about the safety of the Vivera administration in the context of serious illness.

 Probiotic sepsis is the most feared complication related to the administration of probiotics.
 Lactobacillus is a rare but documented cause of endocarditis in adults.